Fees, Insurance and Office Policies

 Fees for Individual, Couples, and Family Therapy

 Note: I am currently only offering individual therapy.
 I have suspended doing couples counseling and family therapy until further notice.
-Please call me if you would like a referral for couples counseling or family therapy.
 Thank you for your understanding.

 Fees are due at the beginning of each session.
-Check, cash, and credit card (Visa and MasterCard) payments are accepted.
+Credit card (Visa and MasterCard) and cash payments are accepted.

 If you need to cancel or reschedule an appointment, please do so by phone by calling 408-315-0645 with at least 48 hours notice before your scheduled appointment time.
 This allows my office time to offer that hour to someone else.
 If you do not show for your appointment, or if you cancel or reschedule with less than 48 hours notice, you will be charged the regular fee for the type of therapy/counseling session that you reserved.